rohan-g0re/Leetcode/Neetcode/DP/1D/7_longest_palidrome_SUBSTRING.md

         int n = s.size();

+        // IMNPORTANT --> the for loop is helpful such that it lets us TEST every element as the CENTER OF THE PALINDROMIC STRING

         for (int i = 0; i < n; i++){

-            // IF S[i] IS THE CENTER OF "ODD-LENGTH" PALINDROME
+            // IF the chosen S[i] IS THE CENTER OF "ODD-LENGTH" PALINDROME - then l and r can be initilaized as a single element

             int l = i;
             int r = i;